 To Crisp:

-- Heat 1 tbsp of oil in a large non stick pan or well seasoned skillet over high heat. * You will need at least 2 frying pans to spread it out evenly - don't overcrowd the pan.
+- Heat 1 tablespoon of oil in a large non stick pan or well seasoned skillet over high heat. * You will need at least 2 frying pans to spread it out evenly - don't overcrowd the pan.
+Alternatively, you could use a Dutch oven.1 to 2 tablespoon olive oil

-- Mix 2 tbsp of the sauce to pork and mix until combined.
+- Mix 2 tablespoon of the sauce to pork and mix until combined.

 - In the pan, drizzle over some sauce from the slow cooker and freshly squeezed lime or a little pineapple juice (about a tbsp).